bad6e/portfolios/students/bret_doucette/20160122-bret_doucette-m4.markdown

 Bret’s understanding of MVC principles and his ability to quickly learn new technologies is a source of inspiration for me.
 An example of this is his adoption of Zombie for testing his websockets app.
 He was able to implement it, try it out, then trash it and switch to a totally different system all in a couple of days.
 I admire Bret’s dedication and work ethic, as evidenced by his git commits and the late hours I see him put in regularly.
 I would not hesitate to have him on any team I am a part of.

+Per MB:

+You are so dedicated to your work.
+You put so much time into all of your projects, and produced amazing work because of it.
+I feel like I saw you show so much tenacity, because things didn’t always come easy, but you worked hard for it, and have great projects to show for it.
+You always share resources with the rest of us, so we don’t have to have the same painful process of discovery… You saved my ass with PryJS and testing resources for sure!
+I know it’s hard, but I hope you are able to find balance once you leave Turing.
+It seems like each module, you had nothing left at the end.
+Make sure you find ways to take care of yourself, stay curious about programming, and don’t burn yourself out too soon.

 ## Community

 ### Giving Feedback